Limit the study area

 By default, layers will be copied to the project's default geodatabase, a special folder that you created when you created the project.

 - For Input Features, choose MetropolitanEmploymentAreas.
-For Output Feature Class, change the output name to Shikoku_Rural.
+For Output Feature Class, type Shikoku_Rural.

 The copied layer is added to the map.
 You no longer need the original feature layer showing all of the municipalities, so you'll remove it.